 Alongside this the online edition, New Writing, runs daily exclusives, including stories, poems, essays, interviews, animations and more from a host of Granta luminaries as well as new voices.

 Our Online Archive reaches back to the very first issues, which reshaped the literary landscape, and can be accessed by a yearly subcription.

-Selected highlights from the Granta archive:
+Highlights from the Granta archive:

 Browse through Granta’s rich history of fiction, reportage, memoir, photography, poetry and artwork.
 Much of the archive is restricted by a paywall, but you can buy a digital subscription here.

-The current issue is BEST OF YOUNG BRITISH NOVELISTS 4.
 For three consecutive decades, Granta has foreseen the brilliant careers of the British literary scene, showcasing an array of talent that included Martin Amis, Pat Barker, Julian Barnes, Kazuo Ishiguro, Ian McEwan, Salman Rushdie, Rose Tremain, Alan Hollinghurst, A.L.
 Kennedy, Will Self, Helen Simpson, Jeanette Winterson, David Mitchell and Zadie Smith.
 In this latest collection of new work by twenty writers, is the future of literature in Britain.

 ...and visit the pages of our recent issues – Betrayal, The Best of Young Brazilian Novelists, Medicine, Britain, Exit Strategies, Horror, Ten Years Later, The F Word, Pakistan, Going Back, Sex and Work – which have free articles from the magazine as well as a full complement of web-exclusive material.